Vail, Colorado: Government

-Charles "Ted" Kindel was the first mayor of Vail, elected when it became a town on Aug.
-3, 1966.
+Charles "Ted" Kindel was the first mayor of Vail, elected when it became a town on August 3, 1966.

 Vail has a council-manager form of government and is led by a seven-member town council elected at-large.
 The current mayor is Kim Langmaid, whose seat will be vacated following the 2023 town council election due to term limits.

 Flag

 The flag of Vail is flown by government buildings and businesses in Vail.
 It is composed of three stripes which are light blue, white, and dark green, which represent the blue Colorado sky, white powder snow, and the surrounding Evergreen forest, respectively.
 Centered on the flag is the original Vail element, which consists of two "V"s, the upper to represent the surrounding mountains, while the lower represents the Vail Valley.
 A gold wreath surrounds the element to represent excellence and achievement.

 Education

 Vail's public schools are part of Eagle County School District RE-50, with high school students attending the nearby Battle Mountain High School in Edwards.
 Eagle County Schools also offers the Vail Ski & Snowboard Academy, a joint program with area ski programs for students in grades 5–12 who are involved in competitive skiing and snowboarding.
 Private schools in the Vail area include Vail Mountain School (K-12), Vail Christian High School (9–12), St. Clare of Assisi Catholic School (K-8), and the Vail Academy (PK-8).

-Higher education is available at the Vail Eagle Valley campus of Colorado Mountain College.
+Higher education is available at the Vail Valley campus of Colorado Mountain College, located in Edwards.